-The main part of the castle consisted of a perimeter of walls on an irregular trapezium plan with rounded corners and a 14×38 meter dwelling house standing by the curtain on the north.
+The main part of the castle consisted of a perimeter of walls on an irregular trapezium plan with rounded corners, surrounding a roughly oval courtyard with a diameter of about 50 meters and a 14×38 meter dwelling house standing by the curtain on the north.
 The defensive wall was about 12 meters high and 2 meters thick in the lower parts.
 It was erected from glacial stones in the lower parts and brick in a monk bond in the upper parts.
 It was probably crowned with battlements and a sidewalk for defenders.
 To the west of the gate a four-sided tower was erected, with a height of about 12.5 meters and dimensions in the plan 8.4 x 8 meters (interior 3.2 x 4.4 meters).
 As an element later in relation to the walls, it protruded entirely outside the defense circuit.
 The only surviving architectural detail of the oldest phase of the castle’s functioning are the two outflows made in the granite, carried out in the thickness of the western section of the defensive wall at a distance of 10 meters from each other, which rainwater dripped from the courtyard to the outside.

 In the years 1319 – 1384, the castle was surrounded by an outer defensive wall.
 Then, in the Teutonic era east of the gate, a temporary residential wing of 8 x 14 meters was built, and the northern house was demolished and a new one, with thicker walls (to keep the vaults), using the curtain wall along the entire length, was erected.
 The Teutonic Knights also raised the tower by a cylindrical superstructure (previously dismantling half of the four-sided part).
 The former entrance from the crown of the defensive wall to the tower was then walled up, the inner layout of the tower was also changed, placing a prison dungeon at the very bottom.
 The second floor, located on the transition to the cylindrical part, was crowned with a vault and lit by a slit window.
 The staircase located in the wall thickness ensured upper communication.
 The third storey had three slit arrowslits with a bar for the hand cannon.
 The chamber located in the wall thickness was probably used as a composition of ammunition or gunpowder.
 Arrowslits in the two highest storeys differed in the direction of the outlet, thanks to which the tower could cover the entire foreground with fire.
 At the level of the fourth floor there was a machicolation box, directed towards the entrance to the castle.
 Around 1520, the gate was rebuilt and the foregate was added to it.